blues/notehub-js/src/docs/UsageApi.md

   'startDate': 1628631763, // Number | Start date for filtering results, specified as a Unix timestamp 'endDate': 1657894210, // Number | End date for filtering results, specified as a Unix timestamp 'routeUID': ["null"], // [String] | A Route UID.
-  'aggregate': "'route'" // String | Aggregation level for results };
+  'aggregate': "'route'", // String | Aggregation level for results 'skipRecentData': false // Boolean | When true, skips fetching recent data from raw event tables and only returns data from summary tables.
+Use this for better performance on large projects.
+};
 apiInstance.getRouteLogsUsage(projectOrProductUID, period, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + JSON.stringify(data));